Sxuno/GTA5-Model-Documentation/Documentation.md

 ## Ytype

 Asset definition file with case sensitive xml syntax which providing additional data for the system like draw boundings, physics directorie and more.

 ***Assettypes***
 >
 >  **Drawable**
 >
 >   Defintion of an object base on a ydr model.
 >
 >   **Milo**
 >
 >   Definition of zones and models to load.
-It uses Entity definition to build an array which is be used to set items to zones.
+It uses Entity definition to build an array,
+>   which is be used to set items to zones.
 >
 >   **Entity**
 >
 >   Definition of objects which are used in Milo.

 ## Ydr